codatio/codat-docs/docs/smb-help-hub/integrations/sage-intacct/error-messages.md

 ---
-title: Find resolutions for errors and issues
+title: Find resolutions for questions and issues
-sidebar_label: Resolve errors
+sidebar_label: Resolve issues
 description: Get help if you have questions or experience issues when connecting to Sage Intacct
 hide_table_of_contents: false
 ---